bradenfarr/Avalon/README.md

 # Avalon
-This website is a completely original website made by me, it is very rough around the edges, I have been using it to practice my HTML, Javascript, and CSS and will continue to work on it as I learn and practice new skills with these languages.
+This website is a website to practice my frontend skills, as I learn more skills I practice them on this website.

 Link: https://bradenfarr.github.io/Avalon/